 Long Beach is connected to two major West Coast ports: The Port of Long Beach and the Port of Los Angeles.
-These global shipping hubs are major operations with whom Duthie Power has contracted for everything from motor rewinding to EPSS maintenance and repair.
+These global shipping hubs are major operations with whom Duthie Power has contracted for everything from motor rewinding to EPSS emergency power maintenance and repair.
 Our parallel histories with the ports reflect the evolution of shipping’s technology alongside Duthie Power’s growth as Southern California’s “Generator Experts.”

 In 1965, the Port of Long Beach was already 54 years old when Duthie Power Services opened for business.
 It was an era of massive construction projects for the Port, as Piers J and F were completed, along with the world’s largest landfill expansion at the time, plus the completion of Long Beach’s distinctive oil islands.
 How did Duthie Power serve the Port?
 In the beginning, our technicians were used for motor rewinding.

 Large electric motors run doorways and more on ships, but these get a lot of use and can fail from the copper windings wearing out or getting out of balance.
 Motor rewinding is a cost-effective way to restore these motors to optimal efficiency.
 Over time, the Duthie Power team specialized more in emergency power generator packs, but we have continued to offer motor rewinding through longstanding relationships with subcontractors who specialize in this type of work.

 Duthie Power’s relationship with the Ports of Long Beach and Los Angeles further evolved as our expert technicians were contracted for the onboard repair of ship generators.
 Just like commercial generators for buildings, marine generators can have basic engine issues that require swapping out injectors or a fuel injection pump, replacing air and oil filters, checking oil levels in the sump, and more.
 Most ships these days have a dedicated team of engineers who manage maintenance and repair of all things mechanical onboard a ship.